I have absolutely no doubt that Cairns is high on your list of destinations to visit around Australia.

 In particular, the food court within the markets offers a variety of outlets where you can get a decent, yet extremely cheap, feed.
 Making the Night Markets an extremely popular dining option for everyone who visits Cairns, no matter if you are staying in the backpacker hostels or the five-star resorts.

 The food court also offers somewhere to sit down and eat.
 But you will find that most people take their takeaway meal and head out onto the Esplanade to soak up one of the warm evenings common in Cairns.

 The Night Markets are worth checking out at least once while you are in Cairns, although I’m sure you’ll find yourself stopping by a couple of times during your stay.

 Barron Falls, or as the local aboriginals refer to it, Din Din, is a massive cascade waterfall in the rainforest near the village of Kuranda (a 45-minute drive outside of Cairns) within the Barron Gorge National Park.

 During the dry season (or the very start of the wet season, as per my photo above), the waterfall is just trickle down the rock face.
 However, during the wet season, the waterfall transforms into a torrent of water, resembling something more like the famous Niagara Falls, which is truly impressive.

 There are a couple of vantage points to check out Barron Falls, but easily the best view is from the scenic railway station, which I’ll explain more about shortly.

 However, you don’t need to catch the train to get to that lookout.
-Driving up to Kuranda is a very good alternative and definitely a cheaper option.
+Driving up to Kuranda is a very good and cheaper alternative.

-Following the Kennedy Highway, Barron Falls is really well signposted and a really straightforward drive.
+Following the Kennedy Highway, Barron Falls is well-signposted and a straightforward drive.
 Although a little reassurance for Google Maps also helps.

 Once in the carpark, there is a well-laid-out walkway through the rainforest that will take you to a couple of lookouts with stunning views out over the falls.